Lightstreamer/Lightstreamer-example-basic2-client-unity/README.md

 Check out the sources for further explanations.
 The Lightstreamer Documentation is available at: http://www.lightstreamer.com/doc<br>

-<i>NOTE: Not all the functionalities of the Lightstreamer Unity Client Library are exposed by the classes listed above.
-You can easily expand those functionalities using the [Lightstreamer Unity Client API](http://docs.lightstreamer.com/docs/client_unity_api/) as a reference. </i>
+<i>NOTE: Not all the functionalities of the .Net Standard Client API for Lightstreamer are exposed by the classes listed above.
+You can easily expand those functionalities using the [Lightstreamer .NET Standard API](https://www.lightstreamer.com/api/ls-dotnetstandard-client/latest/) as a reference. </i>

 For any inquiry, please email support@lightstreamer.com.